nagano564/embedSingleDossier/README.md

 	create a index.html file and copy and paste the index.html file from this github.

 	Replace the credentials and anything between `<>` with the correct information.
-You can now test to make sure that the feature is working by going to any browers and entering the URL:
+You can now test to make sure that the feature is working by going to any browser and entering the URL:

 	https://env-239777.customer.cloud.microstrategy.com/kenny/